Back to blog

 These are the rules.
 All of them.

-- •Bylaws.
-How the HOA board operates — meeting procedures, voting rules, officer roles.
+• Bylaws.
+How the HOA board operates.
+Meeting procedures, voting rules, officer roles.
 Less exciting than CC&Rs but important if you ever want to run for the board or challenge a decision.

-- •Articles of Incorporation.
+• Articles of Incorporation.
 The document that legally created the HOA as a corporation.
 Usually the least interesting item in the package.

 Disclosures

-- •Pending litigation.
+• Pending litigation.
 Is the HOA suing anyone?
 Is anyone suing the HOA?
 Pending lawsuits can affect property values and insurance costs.
 Some lenders won't finance purchases in communities with active litigation.

-- •Insurance information.
+• Insurance information.
 The HOA's master insurance policy details, including what it covers and what it doesn't.
 This directly affects what kind of individual homeowner's insurance (HO-6) the buyer needs.

-- •Planned capital improvements.
+• Planned capital improvements.
 Any major projects the board has approved or is planning.
 A $2 million clubhouse renovation might sound nice until you realize it's funded by a special assessment.

-- •Meeting minutes.
+• Meeting minutes.
 Usually the last 12 months of board meeting minutes.
 These are gold for buyers who know how to read them.
-They reveal what the board is actually worried about — deferred maintenance, problem residents, budget shortfalls, insurance increases.
+They reveal what the board is actually worried about.
+Deferred maintenance, problem residents, budget shortfalls, insurance increases.

 How Much It Costs

 Resale package fees are all over the map.
-Here's what to expect:

-- •Standard resale package: $150-$400 in most markets
+• Standard resale package: $150 to $400 in most markets

-- •Rush delivery (3-5 days): Add $100-$300
+• Rush delivery (3-5 days): Add $100 to $300

-- •States with fee caps: Florida caps estoppel fees at $250 for standard delivery.
+• States with fee caps: Florida caps estoppel fees at $250 for standard delivery.
 Texas caps resale certificates at $375.

 How Long It Takes